Boulenger's tree agama: Etymology

 Both the specific name, boulengeri, and the common name, Boulenger's tree agama, are in honor of Belgian-born British herpetologist George Albert Boulenger.

+Habitat

+The preferred natural habitat of D. boulengeri is forest, at altitudes of 1,000–1,533 m.

 Description

 Dorsally, D. boulengeri is bluish green, with blackish crossbars.
 Ventrally it is pinkish, with brown spots.
 It may attain a snout-to-vent length (SVL) of 7.3 cm, with a tail length of 16 cm.

+Behavior

+D. boulengeri is arboreal and diurnal.